zzolo/tables/README.md

 ### Piping

 Piping in data is supported.
 It should be noted that a couple things happen with piping.
 A bit more memory is used if guessing models.
 A progress bar with time estimate cannot be used since we can't know how much data is in total.
-Without an input file and certain options not defined, the default SQLite file will be `tables-import.sql` and table name of `import_tables`.
+Without an input file and certain options not defined, the default SQLite file will be `tables-import.sql` and table name of `tables_import`.

 ```
 in2csv example.xls | tables